-Keep reading for the common causes of halitosis—and what to do about each.
+Keep reading for the common causes of bad breath—and what to do about each

 This type of bad breath is typically characterized, according to Dr. Younai, by a rotten-egg-type of smell due to the nature of the gases involved—specifically sulphur.
 Studies show that in 85 percent of cases, the cause is intraoral (as in, the result of either gum disease or a bacteria-ridden tongue coating).
-And according to research, that’s because the tongue offers an ideal environment for the accumulations of pathogens.
-If you’re not yet on the tongue-scraping train (proverbial, of course—otherwise, *shudder*), it’s time you hop on: A 2004 study showed the practice reduces the aforementioned bacteria coating, thereby improving odor.
+And according to research, that's because the tongue offers an ideal environment for the accumulation of pathogens.
+If you're not yet on the tongue-scraping train, it's time you hop on: A 2004 study showed the practice reduces the aforementioned bacteria coating, thereby improving odor.